January 13th, 2013

 The Federal, Food, Drinks & Provisions

 Eduardo’s is a high-end Mexican restaurant (next to a podiatrist and a nail salon).
 Yes, I used the word “high-end.”
 There’s not a taco or quesadilla in sight.
-Once inside, it is quaint and romantic.
-Dim lighting sets the stage for a “palette” of ingredients.
+The quaint and romantic interiors set the stage for a “palette” of ingredients.
 The cilantro soup?
 Get it!
 Don’t ask.
 Just get it.
 It’s incredibly difficult to choose what to order.
 They make you feel like you are the only one there and service is always exceptional!

 Last but not least, The Federal, Food, Drink & Provisions.
-I’m not sure what’s with the long name, but these kids are just too cool for school.
+These kids are just too cool for school.
 They really are.
 BFFs with Dunkin Donuts next door, this place simply rocks.
 They have a charming terrace with stringed lights to enjoy on those rare Miami days that the heat is not eating us alive.
 The inside is chic-meets-rustic, and the food is to die for.
 Go hungry.
 Go in a big group.
 Order the entire menu.
 I dare you!
 Pretzel bread, Jar-o-Duck, Mussels and Crispy Duck, are all musts.
-End with their desserts (which are made with crack and why I am so addicted) and some fantastic Panther Coffee (in your very own French press), and you will wonder just how you ever made it without The Federal being around.
+End with their desserts and some fantastic Panther Coffee (in your very own French press), and you will wonder just how you ever made it without The Federal being around.